souffle-lang/souffle-lang.github.io/_docs/functors.md

 Soufflé is extensible with user-defined functors.
 Functors are introduced via functor declarations and can be used subsequently.
 Functors are strongly typed and have a type signature.
-User-defined functors are implemented in form of a shared library, that will be loaded at evaluation-time.
-User-defined functors can be used in the interpreter and for the compiled Souffle program.
+User-defined functors are implemented in the form of a shared library, that will be loaded at evaluation-time.
+User-defined functors can be used in the interpreter and for the compiled Soufflé program.

 ## Functor Declaration
 A functor declaration contains